josuesasilva/wifi-easy-transfer/README.md

 # wifi-easy-transfer

-Share anything with Wi-Fi Peer-to-Peer in Android device.
+Share files of any sizes with Wi-Fi Peer-to-Peer in Android device